Health & Welfare

 DENTAL

 Local 213 Electrical Workers’ Welfare Plan processes your Dental claims (not Pacific Blue Cross).
-Identity cards are not issued.
+Identity cards are not issued and balances do not accumulate year to year.
 The Dental Care benefit is essentially a Healthcare Spending Account and the Welfare Plan office does not approve pre-determinations/pre-authorizations for procedures.
 If you/the Member has a sufficient balance to cover the service(s), and it is not an ineligible expense*, the Plan will reimburse.
 Due to privacy reasons, Member account balances will not be revealed to your Dental office, only to the Member.

-A friendly reminder the deadline to submit 2023 dental, optical and hearing aid claims is March 31, 2024.
+A friendly reminder the deadline to submit 2024 dental and optical claims is March 31, 2025.

 Effective Jan 1, 2024: Hearing Aid claims are to be reimbursed by Pacific Blue Cross ($1,000/3 calendar years) and should be submitted to the insurer if the date of service is on/after that date.